ClickHouse/clickhouse-js/examples/README.md

 ### On-premise cluster examples

-- for `create_table_on_premise_cluster.ts`, you will need to start a local cluster first:
+For `create_table_on_premise_cluster.ts`, you will need to start a local cluster first.

+Run this command from the root folder of this repository:

 ```sh
 docker-compose -f docker-compose.cluster.yml up -d
 ```

-then run the example:
+Now, you should be able to run the example:

 ```
 ts-node --transpile-only create_table_on_premise_cluster.ts